relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

 The Firepower APIs are already part of the FMC software by default, and the only thing that is required is to enable them via the UI.
 The Firepower APIs use token-based authentication for API users.
 Consider the simple example shown in Example 11-9.
-It uses the python **requests** command to make the REST call, the POSt method, and the API `https://fmcrestapisandbox.cisco.com/api/fmc_platform/v1/auth/generatetoken`.
+It uses the python **requests** command to make the REST call, the POST method, and the API `https://fmcrestapisandbox.cisco.com/api/fmc_platform/v1/auth/generatetoken`.

 &nbsp;